eeimont1/Thrusty/README.md

 - [Contributing](CONTRIBUTING.md) · [Reporting security issues](SECURITY.md)
 - [License](LICENSE.txt) · [Credits](CREDITS.md)

 Maintained by **Ethan Eimont**.
-Independent of Thrustmaster, Microsoft and NVIDIA.
+This project is not associated with Thrustmaster, Microsoft and NVIDIA or its subsidiaries.